Vig2001/vig2001.github.io/index.md

 ## About Me

 Hello!
 My name is Vignesh.
-I am a (July 2024) MSci Mathematics graduate (1st Class Honours) from Imperial College London with a strong passion for machine learning and data science.
-At university I completed courses in Mathematical Foundations for Machine Learning, Methods for Data Science and Scientific Computation.
+I recently graduated from Imperial College London with a first-class MSci Mathematics degree.
+During the latter half of the programme, I specialised in statistics and data science where I enjoyed learning about the foundations of deep learning.

-As part of my Master's I completed a research project on Modelling the Heterogeneity in Duchenne Muscular Dystrophy supervised by Dr Christopher Hallsworth.
-This project sparked my interest in machine learning and AI for healthcare, revealing the powerful impact advances in statistics and computing can have in improving clinical outcomes and medical research!
+As part of my Master's, I worked on a research project with Dr Christopher Hallsworth, focusing on modelling the heterogeneity in Duchenne Muscular Dystrophy.
+The goal was to develop a novel scoring method to better explain the differences in patient motor abilities, so that drug testing / approval could be more informative and trustworthy.
+The project really highlighted how advances in statistics and computing can make a big difference in improving clinical outcomes, sparking my passion for the applications of deep learning to healthcare.

-**Interests:** Machine Learning in Healthcare, Climate Modelling & Financial Markets<br>
+**Interests:** Interpretability and Causality in Deep Learning<br>
-**Programming Languages:** Python, R, SQL<br>
+**Programming Languages:** Python, R, Julia, SQL<br>
-**Frameworks:** PyTorch, Keras, TensorFlow<br>
+**Frameworks:** PyTorch, TensorFlow, HuggingFace<br>
 **Version Control:** Git